hampel/validate/README.md

 You can use `$validator->getTlds()` to return a complete list of valid TLDs from http://data.iana.org/TLD/tlds-alpha-by-domain.txt

-Pass true to this function to use a locally stored copy of the file, which may not contain the most up-to-date information, but avoids network traffic
+By default, this function uses a locally cached version of the data, which may not contain the most up-to-date information, but avoids network traffic.
+Pass true to this function to fetch the latest version from the internet.

+*Note that in v2.1, this behaviour has been reversed from prior versions.
+Previously, the default was to fetch the TLD list from the internet.
+From v2.1, the default is to use the locally cached version by default.*

 	:::php
     // the following evaluate to true
     $validator->isDomain("example.travel", $validator->getTlds());

-    // use local copy of TLD file
+    // use the latest version of the TLD file
     $validator->isDomain("example.travel", $validator->getTlds(true));

 	// Simplified Chinese!!